fredsn0tDead/frontend-fitness-app/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-If you have any questions or inquiries, please contact us at frederick.tetteh@ontariotechu.net.
+If you have any questions or inquiries, please get in touch with us at frederick.tetteh@ontariotechu.net.
 We'd love to hear from you!

 Thank you for choosing our Fitness Application.
 Let's embark on this fitness journey together! 🏋️‍♂️💪